Vets-Who-Code/windows-dev-guide/README.md

 wsl.exe
 ```

-If you go back to your Linux shell everything should be back to normal.
+If you return to your Linux shell everything should be normal.

 ## 👨‍💻 Windows Terminal